Skip to main content

 Personal

 The Government of Canada has made important changes to the rules governing how deposit insurance protection is provided for trust deposits by the CDIC that took effect on April 30, 2022.
-RBC is a proud member of the CDIC and as such is required to annually remind trustee depositors to provide RBC with updated beneficiary information ensuring CDIC deposit insurance protection.
+RBC is a proud member of the CDIC and as such is required to annually remind Trustee depositors to provide RBC with updated beneficiary information ensuring CDIC deposit insurance protection.

 This is a legal requirement set out in the Canada Deposit Insurance Corporation (CDIC) Act.
-CDIC requires that we maintain up to date information about your trust account and your beneficiaries on our records to ensure that these deposits remain well protected by deposit insurance.
+CDIC requires that we maintain up to date information about your trust account and your beneficiaries on our records to help ensure that these deposits remain well protected by deposit insurance.

-CDIC legislation requires trustee depositors to meet certain obligations which includes providing updated beneficiary information to their financial institution to help ensure that each beneficiary receives separate CDIC deposit insurance protection on eligible deposits, up to $100,000 per beneficiary.
-The legislation requires financial institutions to remind trustee depositors of their disclosure requirement every year.
-If the account has been closed over the course of the year please disregard this notice.
+CDIC legislation requires Trustee depositors to meet certain obligations which includes providing updated beneficiary information to their financial institution to help ensure that each beneficiary receives separate CDIC deposit insurance protection on eligible deposits, up to $100,000 per beneficiary.
+The legislation requires financial institutions to remind Trustee depositors of their disclosure requirement every year.
+If the account has been closed over the course of the year, please disregard this notice.

-You are receiving this notification as our records indicate that you are acting as a trustee for a deposit held in trust for others (i.e., the beneficiaries).
+You are receiving this notification as our records indicate that you are acting as a Trustee for a deposit held in trust for others (i.e., the beneficiaries).
 As such, you are obligated to keep beneficiary information up to date to help ensure the deposit continues to be protected by Canada Deposit Insurance Corporation, the federal deposit insurer.

-If you do not provide RBC with the required information, and keep it up-to-date, the eligible deposits that you hold in trust for others may not receive CDIC deposit insurance protection up to $100,000 per beneficiary.
-CDIC relies on the latest information on our records to protect your deposits.
+If you do not provide RBC with the required information, and keep it up-to-date, the eligible deposits that you hold in trust for others may not receive separate CDIC deposit insurance protection up to $100,000 per beneficiary.
+CDIC relies on the latest information on our records to help protect your deposits.

 Note: If a trust account is not identified as a trust account on our records, funds in that account may be aggregated with all other accounts of the depositor for purposes of determining the maximum eligible CDIC coverage.